 Co-Sponsors

-UNFPA, WHO, IPPF, FP2030, BMGF, CIFF, and Packard serve as co-sponsors for the HIPs Partnership.
-The general purpose of the Co-sponsor group is threefold:
+UNFPA, WHO, IPPF, FP2030, BMGF, CIFF, and Packard serve as Co-Sponsors for the HIPs Partnership.

 Representatives